 This remodeled apartment is located in a charming and well-maintained red brick and stone building on the 3rd floor (4th floor US).
 There is no elevator in the building, but the staircase is wide and comfortable.
-You enter the apartment through the small tiled kitchen area that includes a compact refrigerator, washer / dryer unit, sink and two-burner cook-top.
-There is ample counter-space for a microwave or small oven, and there are cabinets for storage.
-The kitchen opens onto the main living area, with its hardwood floors, lovely fireplace and, at the moment, a daybed that converts to a queen-size bed with top quality mattresses.
-Other options might be a Murphy bed with a couch underneath, or a sleeper sofa that can sleep two.
-The space has other simple but stylish furnishings, including a chair, small glass and wrought iron table, and additional storage boxes.
+You enter the apartment through the small tiled kitchen area that includes new appliances.
+The kitchen opens onto the main living area, with its hardwood floors, lovely fireplace and a custom Murphy bed unit that converts to a queen-size bed with top quality mattresses, atop a regular couch for use in daytime hours.
+The space has other simple but stylish furnishings.
+A custom closet has been added to the left of the fireplace (Murphy bed and closet not shown in current photos).
 The modern, simple bathroom has a glass-enclosed shower, sink and toilet.
-The apartment can be sold with the furnishings at additional cost.
+The apartment is sold furnished.
 A storage cellar completes this offering.

 22.69m2 (244 sq ft);

 As special as the petite studio feels, the real treat awaits through a double French door that leads out to a spacious terrace almost as large as the apartment itself.
 Mature plants and comfortable seating looking over the building’s courtyard garden, the terrace offers a sense of privacy, calm and shelter.
 The ensemble is so magical it’s hard to decide whether to sit in the garden and look into the adorable apartment, or sit in the apartment and look out through the open doors to the picturesque garden terrace.